top of page

 Enable and Start Strongswan

-Execute the following commands, any misconfigurations, typos, or incorrect parameters with swanctl.conf will likely to cause prevent service or successfully establish an IPSec connection.
+Execute the following commands.
+Any misconfigurations, typos, or incorrect parameters with `swanctl.conf` will likely prevent the service from starting or successfully establishing an IPSec connection.

 • Start Strongswan service.